Currently Browsing:Infectious Diseases

-When should I call my health care provider?Call your health care provider right way if your symptoms return or get worse, or you have new ones.
+When should I call my healthcare provider?Call your healthcare provider right away if your symptoms return or get worse, or you have new ones.

-- Typhoid fever is a life-threatening infection caused by bacteria.
+- Typhoid fever is a serious infection caused by bacteria.

 - In the U.S., most cases are in people who get the disease while traveling abroad.

 - Symptoms include a high fever, weakness, stomach pains, headache, and loss of appetite.
 Sometimes, a rash of flat, rose-colored spots may appear.